absmach/magistrala-docs/docs/user-guide/clients/channels.md

 ## Connect to a Client

-Navigate to the `Connections` section of the channel navigation.
+Navigate to the **Connections** tab on the channel sidebar.
 This will lead you to the connections page where you can view the clients connected to a channel.

 ![Connections page](../../img/clients/channel-connections.png)

 In this page you are able to add a connection by clicking on the `Connect` button on the top right corner.

-This opens up a dialog box that allows you to select the clients you want to connect and with which connection type.
+A dialog will open where you can select clients and connection types.
+A client can have both connection types selected.
 There are two connection type options:

-1. **Publish**: Allows the client to send messages in the channel
+1. **Publish**: allows the client to send messages in the channel
-2. **Subscribe**: Allows the client to read messages in the channel
+2. **Subscribe**: allows the client to read messages in the channel

- A client can have both connection types selected.

 ![Connect client](../../img/clients/channel-connect-client.png)